Thin wrapper for pandoc.

 Installing via conda

 Pypandoc is included in conda-forge.
 The conda packages will also install the pandoc package, so pandoc is available in the installation.

-If you don't get pandoc installed via a prebuild wheel which includes pandoc or via the conda package dependencies, you need to install pandoc by yourself.
+If you don't already have pandoc on your system, or have installed the pypandoc_binary package, which includes pandoc, you need to install pandoc by yourself.

 Installing via pypandoc is possible on Windows, Mac OS X or Linux (Intel-based, 64-bit):

 pip install pypandoc from pypandoc.pandoc_download import download_pandoc # see the documentation how to customize the installation path # but be aware that you then need to include it in the `PATH` download_pandoc()

 The default install location is included in the search path for pandoc, so you

 don't need to add it to the

 By default, the latest pandoc version is installed.
 If you want to specify your own version, say 1.19.1, use